developersri/cs-quotes/README.md

 # Installation and setup

-## Cloning and Installation
+## Cloning

 The project is hosted on github as a public repository.
 It is expected that `node` and `npm` packages are installed on the local machine before setting up the project.
 Following are the further steps to get it running locally:

-- clone it by `git clone https://github.com/developersri/cs-quotes.git`.
+- clone it by `git clone https://github.com/developersri/cs-quotes.git`

+## Installation and Running the app

-- run `npm install` and `npm start` from the project directory
+Run `npm install` and `npm start` from the project directory.

-## Running it on the browser

 By default, the project is hosted on `http://localhost:3000`

 # Project